SystemsGenetics/granny/docs/users_guide/modules/apples/starch_rating.rst

     Remember, you can drag and drop a folder from the file browser into the terminal so you do not have to type the full directory path.

-While running the starch step, Granny will output something similar to the terminal:
+While running the starch analysis, Granny will output something similar to the terminal:

 ::